You can help make history!

 - Educational opportunities and behind-the-scenes training

-- A Colonist Membership after 40 hours of service.
+- A Dual Membership after 40 hours of service.
 A membership includes free admission for two (2) individuals to the George Ranch Historical Park for an entire year, plus the Fort Bend Museum, DeWalt Heritage Center and Texian Market Days festival, a 10 percent discount on all purchases in the gift shops and cafe, plus invitations to special events and discounts on historic lunches

 If you are a teenager, check out how you can become a George Ranch Interpretive Teen (G.R.I.T)!